finos/FDC3/docs/api/spec.md

 It is possible that a call to join a channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.

 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
+To support programmatic management of joined channels and the implementation of channel selector UIs other than those provided outside of the app, Desktop Agent implementations SHOULD provide [`fdc3.joinChannel()`](ref/DesktopAgent#joinchannel), [`fdc3.getCurrentChannel()](ref/DesktopAgent#getcurrentchannel) and [`fdc3.leaveCurrentChannel()`](ref/DesktopAgent#leavecurrentchannel) functions as defined in the [Desktop Agent API reference](ref/DesktopAgent).

 Always, there SHOULD be a clear UX indicator of what channel an app is joined to.

 ### The 'global' Channel